FzSec/FzSec/README.md

-Hi, I’m @FzSec, a web security researcher.
+Hi, This is @FzSec, a cyber security researcher.